yousef-essa/packet-system/README.md

 # packet-system
-This is a simple abstract packet system that I created to experiment around with JS networking.
+This is a simple, and easy to use packet system that I created to experiment around with JS networking.

 The samples can be found [here](https://github.com/yousef-essa/packet-system-sample).
 The documentation can be found [here](https://github.com/yousef-essa/packet-system/wiki).